it-academy-svhec/intro-to-programming/primers/python/Python Loops Primer.md

         print(status)
     ```

-1. Run the program and notice that is functions the same way but is much easier to read
+1. Run the program and notice that it functions the same way but is much easier to read